Frequently Asked Questions

 - Each transect is represented by a blue square, and if you zoom in far enough you can see the route

 Does it matter if there is a transect close by?
 No, even if your transects cross the data is still valuable – having transects that are close to each other actually helps us work out how bumblebees move through the landscape.

-What do I do if the habitat changes permanently on my transect?
+What do I do if the habitat or access changes permanently on my transect?
 Depending on the scale of the change you may be able to alter the transect slightly on the system or we may need new transect data entered.
 Please email email@example.com for advice.

 How can I be sure what habitat type I have on my transect?
 The JNCC website covers the plant species that best characterise habitats.
 Otherwise, your best guess is fine - many habitat types merge into each other

 There is only one habitat type on my transect, is this ok?
 This is fine, but please break the route into at least 4 sections (this makes it easier for us to know which part of the route you saw which bumblebees in).
 These could be marked by changes in the topography or landscape such as the end of a line of trees, or a change in direction of the route.

 How do I complete the data entry section if I didn’t see any bees?
 Please still add the survey into the data base by submitting the details of the walk (date, time, weather etc) and leave the species list blank and click next step, at this point you can leave a comment that you didn’t see any bees.
 This tells us that you did a survey that month but didn’t record any bees.

 How I do I complete the data entry section if I saw a bumblebee but couldn’t identify it to species?
 In the species column enter Bumblebee.
 Then select which section you saw the unidentified bumblebee in and enter how many of which caste (if known, if not put the number of individuals in the unknown column).